Yiwen-Zhang-259/ETC5543-cran-analysis/MINUTES.md

 ## Tue 30 Mar 2021

-This week, Emi Hien, and I talked about things as followed:
+This week, Emi, Hien, and I talked about things as followed:

 1. I report what I did last week.